jim60105/blog/README.md

 ## LICENSE

-Since this repository contains two different aspects of content, "blog articles" and "blog website," it is licensed in two ways with three methods:
+Since this repository contains two different aspects of content, "blog articles" and "blog website," it is licensed under two types of licenses in three ways:

 - Article content (text and image files located in the `content` and `static` folders, excluding script files)
   - Articles marked with GFDL-1.3 are licensed under GFDL-1.3